Jennifer Granholm: Tenure

 Granholm was sworn into office on January 1, 1999, becoming the first female attorney general of Michigan.
 She served a single term, from 1999 to 2003.
 In office, she continued Kelley's work on protecting citizens and consumers' rights and established Michigan's first High Tech Crime Unit, appointing Terrence Berg as its first chief.

 In April 1999, Granholm announced a lawsuit against RVP Development, builders of the Arcadia Bluffs Golf Course, alleging that poor construction of the course had led to illegal discharges of sediment into Lake Michigan from erosion following heavy storms in 1998, which had "turned a ravine into a ravaged gorge".
 Development company President Richard Postma refused to pay the $425,000 of state fines, saying he had made moves to stop the erosion and accused Granholm of trying to make him "a poster child for her campaign of the future".
 Granholm responded that his "perception of the political landscape in Michigan is as poor as his ability to construct a golf landscape".
 After years of negotiations and legal wrangling, the lawsuit was settled in August 2003, with RVP Development agreeing to pay a $125,000 fine.

-During her tenure as Attorney General, Granholm became a harsh critic of the annual tradition at The University of Michigan called The Naked Mile.
+During her tenure as Attorney General, Granholm became a harsh critic of the annual tradition at The University of Michigan called the Naked Mile.
 Through her efforts, the event was essentially cancelled by April 2000 never to emerge again.
 In July 2000, Granholm's office settled with J.C.
 Penney after the retailer made numerous pricing and scanning errors in stores in Michigan.
 The issue came to the attention of the attorney general's office after a "repeat and progressively worse error rate" that saw 33% of items sold in December 1999 being sold for more at the register than they were listed for on the shelves.
 J.C.
 Penney paid a fine and agreed to designate "pricing associates" to monitor for errors in pricing.

-After the September 11, 2001 attacks, Granholm directed state agencies to work with lawmakers in keeping the fight against terrorism within the powers of the state.
+After the September 11 attacks in 2001, Granholm directed state agencies to work with lawmakers in keeping the fight against terrorism within the powers of the state.
 She also imposed a regulation on gasoline dealers to keep them from raising prices dramatically, something which occurred sporadically across Michigan immediately following the attacks.
 In February 2002, Granholm announced that her office was joining with the AARP Michigan State Office to help consumers fight calls from telemarketers.